Look Hear?: Release and reception

 The album was the band's first for their new label in the U.S., Warner Bros.
 Records.
-In the review of May 3, 1980 Billboard's observer gladly noticed that "the departure of Lol Creme and Kevin Godley from the band some time ago has not proven disastrous as this effort shows its creative juices are still flowing" and this album is full of "wit, charm and a pop sensibility."
+In the review of May 3, 1980 Billboard's observer noted that "the departure of Lol Creme and Kevin Godley from the band some time ago has not proven disastrous as this effort shows its creative juices are still flowing" and this album is full of "wit, charm and a pop sensibility."

 Two singles were lifted from the album: "One-Two-Five (edit)"/"Only Child" and "It Doesn't Matter at All"/"From Rochdale to Ocho Rios".
-While the singles failed to chart in the U.K., "One-Two-Five" fared better in Europe and peaking at #9 in Norway.
-In the U.S. only "It Doesn't Matter at All" was released (B-side changed to "Strange Lover") and it failed to chart.
+While the singles failed to chart in the U.K., "One-Two-Five" fared better in Europe, peaking at #9 in Norway.
+In the U.S. only "It Doesn't Matter at All" was released (B-side changed to "Strange Lover") but failed to chart.

-Look Hear? reached #35 in the UK and #180 in the United States, disappointing positions compared to the previous 10cc albums.
-However, the album performed better elsewhere reaching #3 in Norway and top 20 and 30 in Sweden and Netherlands respectively.
+Look Hear? reached #35 in the UK and #180 in the United States, disappointing positions compared to previous 10cc albums.
+However, the album performed better elsewhere, reaching #3 in Norway and top 20 and 30 in Sweden and the Netherlands respectively.

-Both Gouldman and Stewart would later express their disappointment with the album's lukewarm reception, but they would also acknowledge that their hearts might not have been in it.
+Both Gouldman and Stewart would later express their disappointment with the album's lukewarm reception but they would also acknowledge that their hearts might not have been in it.
 At the time of its making, Stewart was still recovering from an automobile accident.
-They also admit that the hiatus the band was forced to go into following Stewart's accident was the beginning of the end, and that musical tastes had shifted in the interim.
+They also admit that the hiatus the band were forced to go through following Stewart's accident was the beginning of the end and that musical tastes had shifted in the interim.

 The album was reissued in 2008 on CD with bonus tracks from "One-Two-Five" single.